mozman/libezdxf/docs/notes.md

 invalid entity references (dangling pointers).

-Referencing entries by raw pointers is reliable, as the entities are managed by the database and entities can not be destroyed during the lifetime of the DXF document.
+Referencing entries by raw pointers is reliable, as the entities are managed by the object table and entities can not be destroyed during the lifetime of the DXF document.

 DXF handles will never be freed/assigned to a new DXF entity!